serverless/blog/posts/2016-10-20-Serverless-post-1.0.md

 ### Service Composition

-Building a large event driven micro-service infrastructure with Serverless requires many decisions on how to compose your infrastructure.
-How do you want to split up services, do you deploy them individually or as one larger deployment, how should they talk to each other and ho are dependencies between them defined.
+Building a large event-driven microservice infrastructure with Serverless requires many decisions on how to compose your infrastructure.
+How do you want to split up services?
+Do you deploy them individually or as one larger deployment?
+How should they talk to each other, and how are dependencies between them defined?

 We'll introduce more features, documentation and best practices to help you build and understand a large Serverless infrastructure.
 You can jump into the discussion and share your thoughts about features, documentation and best practices in our [Service Composition Issue](https://github.com/serverless/serverless/issues/2481)

 ### Service Discovery
-One of the fundamental problems to solve when you build a large micro-service infrastructure is service discovery.
-How do you make it easy for services to find each other, get the appropriate rights to talk to each other and make this possible across different stages.
+One of the fundamental problems you have to solve when you build a large microservice infrastructure is service discovery.
+How do you make it easy for services to find each other, get the appropriate rights to talk to each other and make this possible across different stages?
 Maybe during development you want a few services to be shared by everyone, but other services should be deployed independently for each developer so they can easily iterate on it.
 Of course service discovery should never be hardcoded into the application as deployment would become a nightmare in that case.

 To solve this issue we're working with AWS on making it easy to configure your services to find each other.
-We'll implement a simple syntax to define dependencies and through our upcoming SDK allow you to easily communicate between services, use Resources defined in other services and even include your preexisting infrastructure in your Serverless services easily.
+We'll implement a simple syntax to define dependencies and through our upcoming SDK allow you to easily communicate between services, use Resources defined in other services and even include your preexisting infrastructure in your Serverless services.

 AWS recently launched [Cloud Formation cross-stack referencing](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html) which will help us with implementing discovery and we're working on different ways to provide information to services for discovery during deployment within environment variables.
-DNS is another technology that we want to support for service discovery so your endpoints can get a public DNS record easily.
+DNS is another technology that we want to support for service discovery so that your endpoints can get a public DNS record easily.
 You can provide your views and jump into the discussion in our [Service Discovery Issue](https://github.com/serverless/serverless/issues/2483)

 ### Service Communication

-Once you build a large micro-service infrastructure communication between those services can become complicated.
-You might not want every service to be able to talk to every other service, you might want to invoke specific services whenever one finishes or simply send out an event and have other services react to that event automatically and asynchronously.
+Once you build a large microservice infrastructure, communication between those services can become complicated.
+You might not want every service to be able to talk to every other service.
+You might want to invoke specific services whenever one finishes, or simply send out an event and have other services react to that event automatically and asynchronously.

-We've thought about this for quite a while now and following are examples of how this could potentially look in the future.
-These examples are in no way a finished proposal and will most likely change in some way, but they should give you an idea of things that should be possible in the future in Serverless.
+We've thought about this for quite a while now, and the following are examples of how this could potentially look in the future.
+These examples are in no way a finished proposal and will most likely change in some way.
+But they should give you an idea of what should be possible in the future in Serverless.

-The following example would be an option how to listen to functions starting or failing as an event, so you can easily subscribe to these events in different services.
+The following example would be an option for how to listen to functions starting or failing as an event, so you can easily subscribe to these events in different services.

 ```yaml
 service: subscriberService